PrincetonUniversity/MouseMotionMapper/README.md

  a unique semi-supervised behavioral classification and behavioral labeling pipeline.
  The framework makes use of deep neural network, PCA, Morlet Wavelet, t-SNE, and k-Mean clustering to define behavior classes.
  Recent advances in body part tracking [Pereira et al. (2019)](https://doi.org/10.1038/s41592-018-0234-5) allow to extimate a mouse pose.
 Here, we adopted behavioral mapping from [Berman et al. (2014)](https://doi.org/10.1098/rsif.2014.0672) for use with the body part position time series.

+ Sample snippets from each behavioral class generated from movies:

 IDLE
 ![](docs/stackedMov_1_b.gif)